What is Sinusitis?

 As one ages, the nasal mucus loses its water content and becomes increasingly thick and sticky.
 Patients complain of post-nasal drip, cough, and hoarseness; the condition is best treated with nasal irrigation and increased hydration.

-The symptoms of sinusitis are very similar to those of the common cold.
-Especially with children, the symptoms may mimic a cold, and only a doctor’s examination can determine the true cause.
+The symptoms of sinusitis can be very similar to those of the common cold; but, with pressure felt in the sinuses.
+With children, the symptoms may mimic a cold, and only a doctor’s examination can determine the true cause.
 If the symptoms do not subside within 10 days, or if there is any fever, a doctor should be consulted.

 • Symptoms that don’t improve within a few days or symptoms that get worse